World leaders gather for G7 meetings, ready to pile fresh sanctions on Russia over Ukraine war

 Security was tight in Hiroshima, with thousands of police deployed throughout the city.
 A small group of protesters was considerably outnumbered by police as they gathered Wednesday evening beside the ruins of the Atomic Peace Dome memorial, holding signs including one which read “No G7 Imperialist Summit!”

-In a bit of dueling diplomacy, Chinese President Xi Jinping is hosting the leaders of the Central Asian countries of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan for a two-day summit in the Chinese city of Xi’an starting Thursday.
+In a bit of dueling diplomacy, Chinese President Xi Jinping is hosting the leaders of the Central Asian countries of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan for a two-day summit in the Chinese city of Xi’an.

-During the meeting in Hiroshima, Kishida hopes to highlight the risks of nuclear proliferation.
-The leaders on Friday are scheduled to visit a memorial park that commemorates the 1945 atomic bombing by the U.S. that destroyed the city and killed 140,000 people.

-North Korea’s nuclear program and a spate of recent missile tests have crystalized fears of a potential attack.
-So have Russia’s threats to use nuclear weapons in Ukraine.
-China, meanwhile, is rapidly expanding its nuclear arsenal.

 The leaders are due to discuss efforts to strengthen the global economy and address rising prices that are squeezing families and government budgets around the world, particularly in developing countries in Africa, Asia and Latin America.